 You are now ready to start downloading torrent files.
 However, make sure to connect to a VPN server first.
-So, use your VPN’s interface to pick a server and make sure to initialize a VPN session.
-Once you do that, all your P2P traffic will flow through a secure tunnel – and that’s how you’ll get to use uTorrent with a VPN!
+So, use your VPN’s interface to pick a server to initialize a VPN session.

-If you’d like some suggestions on where to find torrent files, we have some recommendations for you.
+If you'd like some suggestions on where to find torrent files, we have some recommendations for you.
 Here are the best torrent sites overall.
-And also, make sure to check these torrent search engines as well.
+And if you'd like to expand your reach, learn about the best torrent search engines.

-Those would be the seven steps to use uTorrent with a VPN.
+Those would be the 7 steps to use uTorrent with a VPN in 2023.
 If you have any questions on your mind, let us know via the comments section below.
-And finally, thank you for reading!
+Finally, thank you for reading!